xdrip/xdrip_docs/docs/use/glucometer.md

 ##### NFC meter

-If you use a  Glucomen Aero meter with an NFC reader capable phone you can scan it to get last reading.
+If you use a  Glucomen Aero meter with an NFC reader capable phone you can scan it to get the last reading.

 <img src="../images/M-S-GMe.png" style="zoom:78%;" />